kilroy-2/rl-rank-stats-web-scrap/README.md

 If you want more, ```var_dump($data)``` and see the glorious amount of information you can access.
 Of course this can be used as an API running on your own server.

-You may need to ask for permission on rocketleague.tracker.network to scrap their site.
+**You need to ask for permission on rocketleague.tracker.network to scrap their site.**

 # Usage
 ```rankdata.php?user=USERID&platform=PLATFORM```